nilarmstrong/nilarmstrong.github.io/_posts/2021-12-05-analyzing-crash-files.md

 ## 2) Checking crash type

 Hundreds of crash files are still a long way to go.
 There were various kinds of crash files.
-Crash files caused use-after-free, heap overflow, stack overflow, segmentation violation, etc. Not all crash files are related to worthwhile vulnerability.
+Crash files caused use-after-free, heap overflow, stack overflow, segmentation violation, etc. Not qqqqqqqqqqall crash files are related to worthwhile vulnerability.
 Our mentor recommended us to give precedence to crash type.
 We first analyzed use-after-free, segmentation violation, then heap overflow, and so on.
 Recently, we could find an exploitable vulnerability from use-after-free crash file.
 It would be helpful to first analyze suspicious crash files before trivial ones.